-Animals may be brought in anytime after 12:00 p.m.
-Noon.
+Animals may be brought in any time after 2 p.m.
 All animals (including goats), with the exception of dairy cattle, must be in place by 9 p.m.
-Market beef, hogs, and lambs will be weighed beginning at approximately 7 p.m.
+Market beef, hogs, lambs and turkeys will be weighed beginning at approximately 7 p.m.